tomas-ravalli/dynamic-pricing-engine/README.md

 | **Weather** | `weather_forecast` | Forecasted weather conditions for the match day. |

 > **`zone_historical_sales`** [Target Variable]: The historical number of tickets sold for a similar match in that specific zone.
 This is the value the model aims to predict.

-### Match Excitement Factor

-To create a realistic dataset, the generation script doesn't just create random numbers.
-Instead, it simulates the underlying market dynamics by creating a unified **"Match Excitement Factor"**.
-This single variable acts as the primary driver for most of the demand signals in the dataset.

-The logic is designed to mimic how a real fan's interest level would change based on the context of a match:

-1.  **Starts with the opponent and competition:** The excitement level begins with the quality of the opponent (`opponent_tier`) and the competition.
-A top-tier opponent and international competition naturally generates more interest.

-2.  **Adjusts for context:** The base excitement is then adjusted up or down based on several real-world factors:
-    * **League position:** Excitement increases slightly if the team is high in the league standings.
-    * **Player injuries:** Excitement decreases significantly if a star player is injured, especially for a high-profile match.
-    * **Match importance:** Excitement drops for less meaningful matches, such as when the league winner is already known.
-    * **Holidays & weekdays:** Matches near holidays get a boost in excitement, while weekday matches see a slight decrease.

-3.  **Internal demand signals:** Features like `google_trends_index`, more positive `social_media_sentiment`, and more `internal_search_trends`.

 ## Modeling